jgori-ouistiti/CoopIHC/docs/guide/stateelement.rst

    # to use numpy.amax, just cast x to an array with x.view(numpy.ndarray)
    max = numpy.amax(x.view(numpy.ndarray))

 If you want to retain space information, there is another way, which depends on which type of Numpy function you want to use.

 NumPy universal functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-`Numpy universal functions <https://numpy.org/doc/stable/reference/ufuncs.html>`_ operate on ndarrays element-by-element, and support broad- and type-casting.
+`Numpy universal functions <https://numpy.org/doc/stable/reference/ufuncs.html>`_ are a collection of functions which operate on ndarrays element-by-element, and support broad- and type-casting.
 A list of these functions is found `here <https://numpy.org/doc/stable/reference/ufuncs.html#available-ufuncs>`_.
 All universal functions should work on StateElement.

-For example, addition is supported:
+For example, this example shows addition and equality to be supported, since both a universal functions.

 .. literalinclude:: ../../coopihc/examples/simple_examples/stateelement_examples.py
    :language: python